This is the interpretive sign in the Catani Gardens, St Kilda.

 The Catani Archway plaque includes, the text, above and the image, below.

 In 1912, the Catani family home, Glenluce, in Elm Street in Armadale was demolished to make way for the duplication of the railway line between South Yarra and Caulfield, read about this here, and the family moved to Wyndham, 39 Blessington Street, St Kilda.
 The house was sold by the family after Catherine Catani died in August 1925.
-The house has been demolished, the street has been re-numbered (that's why the plaque is at No. 61) and a block of flats was built on the site, maybe in the 1930s.
+In 1935, the house was demolished and the existing block of flats built on the site and around the same time the street was re-numbered and that is why the plaque is at No. 61 Blessington Street.
+You can read more about this here.

-This is a close-up of the plaque at Blessington Street.
+This is a close-up of the plaque outside 61 Blessington Street.

 No comments: